More about Governance Risk and Compliance

 These are all valid controls for better defining exact DPIA reports and will help to maintain better security while remaining compliant with privacy regulation such as GDPR regulation and other regulations.

 Understanding how data privacy regulations will affect your company is written into the data privacy regulations themselves.
 Defining your DPIA, meaning the stance your company will take towards the regulation, can be a significant early hurdle on the way to being compliant with new and changing regulations.

 Technical controls for achieving and maintaining compliance that remove the burden of manual searching can go a long way towards creating accurate DPIA assessments.
-For Azure NetApp Files and Cloud Volumes ONTAP users, that’s a lot easier with the new Cloud Compliance technology.
+For Amazon S3, Azure NetApp Files, Cloud Volumes ONTAP users, that’s a lot easier with the new Cloud Compliance technology.